-- 28 He sent darkness, and made the land dark; they rebelled against his words. - 29 He turned their waters into blood, and caused their fish to die. - 30 Their land swarmed with frogs, even in the chambers of their kings. - 31 He spoke, and there came swarms of flies, and gnats throughout their country. - 32 He gave them hail for rain, and lightning that flashed through their land. - 33 He struck their vines and fig trees, and shattered the trees of their country. - 34 He spoke, and the locusts came, and young locusts without number; - 35 they devoured all the vegetation in their land, and ate up the fruit of their ground. - 36 He struck down all the firstborn in their land, the first issue of all their strength. - 37 Then he brought Israel out with silver and gold, and there was no one among their tribes who stumbled. - 38 Egypt was glad when they departed, for dread of them had fallen upon it. - 39 He spread a cloud for a covering, and fire to give light by night. - 40 They asked, and he brought quails, and gave them food from heaven in abundance. - 41 He opened the rock, and water gushed out; it flowed through the desert like a river. - 42 For he remembered his holy promise, and Abraham, his servant. - 43 So he brought his people out with joy, his chosen ones with singing. - 44 He gave them the lands of the nations, and they took possession of the wealth of the peoples, - 45 that they might keep his statutes and observe his laws.
+- 29 He turned their waters into blood, and caused their fish to die. - Their land swarmed with frogs, even in the chambers of their kings. - 31 He spoke, and there came swarms of flies, and gnats throughout their country. - 32 He gave them hail for rain, and lightning that flashed through their land. - 33 He struck their vines and fig trees, and shattered the trees of their country. - 34 He spoke, and the locusts came, and young locusts without number; - they devoured all the vegetation in their land, and ate up the fruit of their ground. - 36 He struck down all the firstborn in their land, the first issue of all their strength. - 37 Then he brought Israel out with silver and gold, and there was no one among their tribes who stumbled. - 38 Egypt was glad when they departed, for dread of them had fallen upon it. - 39 He spread a cloud for a covering, and fire to give light by night. - 40 They asked, and he brought quails, and gave them food from heaven in abundance. - 41 He opened the rock, and water gushed out; it flowed through the desert like a river. - 42 For he remembered his holy promise, and Abraham, his servant. - 43 So he brought his people out with joy, his chosen ones with singing. - 44 He gave them the lands of the nations, and they took possession of the wealth of the peoples, - 45 that they might keep his statutes and observe his laws.
 Praise the LORD!